A New Way of Calculating Rent Increases

 • accept the increase and renew your lease,

-• tell your landlord that you intend to move at the end of your lease,
+• tell your landlord that you plan on moving at the end of your lease,

 • refuse the increase and stay in your rental unit.

-In some cases, you might have to leave your place if you refuse the rent increase, for example if you live in an apartment located in a housing co-op or in a building that has been used for rental housing for five years or less.
-For more information on the conditions that apply to these particular situations, consult our article Renewing a Residential Lease and Rent Increases
+In some cases, even if you refuse the rent increase, you might still have to leave your place.
+That can be the case, for example, if you live in an apartment located in a housing co-op or in a building that has been used for rental housing for five years or less.

 In case of refusal

-If you do not respond to the notice, it means you accept it.
-If you inform your landlord that you refuse the increase and want to stay in your rental unit, your landlord can apply to the Tribunal administratif du logement (TAL) to set your rent.
-You can assess whether the rent increase requested by your landlord is reasonable using the TAL’s calculation tool (French only).
+If you don’t respond to the notice, the law considers you accept the new conditions.
+If you inform your landlord that you refuse the increase and want to stay in your rental unit, your landlord can set your rent by applying to Quebec’s housing court, called the Tribunal administratif du logement (TAL).
+You can check if the rent increase asked by your landlord is reasonable by using the TAL’s calculation tool (French only).
 You can also contact your local housing committee to make this calculation.